 Unless your flight was really long, I’d suggest starting your trip immediately and push Reykjavik till the end of the trip – when Reykjavik’s urban comforts feel extra welcome.
 You can arrange your car rental to have your vehicle delivered at the airport itself, and unless you are really particular, you can manage refreshments/food at the airport (and save a day).

 The Golden Circle is a group of more famous natural wonders of Iceland, in a relatively small area.
-Its is also the last place where you will see a lot of tourists.
+It is also the last place where you will see a lot of tourists.
 The Golden Circle includes Þingvellir (Thingvellir) National Park (visible fissure between European and American continental plates), the thundering Gullfoss Waterfall, Strokkur geysers, geothermal vents in Seltún and the beautiful Kerið Crater.

 We covered Seltún (geothermal area), Kerið Crater, Strokkur geyser and Gullfoss waterfall on day 1 and Thingvellir National Park on day 2.
 We stayed the night at an Airbnb cottage near Selfoss.
-A detailed write up on Golden Circle is done in a separate post (here).
+A detailed write up on Golden Circle is in a separate post (here).

 Day 3 : Waterfalls and Glaciers